 Upon reflection, Dr. King wrote that he “gradually gained a measure of satisfaction from the label.”
 He went on to ask, “So the question is not whether we will be extremists, but what kind of extremists we will be.
 Will we be extremists for hate or for love?
 Will we be extremists for the preservation of injustice or for the extension of justice?”
 In his letter, Dr. King was speaking directly to those he called “the White Moderate” admonishing them, and all of us, to shake loose of complacency and join “our brothers and sisters who have recognized the urgency of the moment and sensed the need for powerful action.”
 Dr King’s call to nonviolent action for the cause of justice remains as relevant today as it did in 1963 – if not more so.

 Building on the success of the 2021 Conference, the 2022 Conference will take place online over several days, January 13th – 15th.
 It will feature a range of presentation formats including performance art, films, and caucuses, in addition to standard workshop fare.
 As always, the Conference will be free and open to all.
+Clock hours will be available for teachers and continuing education units will be available for mental health professionals.

 Questions?
 Email: firstname.lastname@example.org